People Per Hour….A Great Resource or a Costly Platform with Too Much Red Tape?

 Ok, so now for the bad points.
 As good as we’ve found it to be, there are things that could improve;

-Confusing Multiple Work Streams – If you are working for many clients at any one time, the amount of work streams can lead to confusion.
-Multiple work streams for the same customer often occurs, which can be a bit annoying.
+Confusing Multiple Work Streams – If you are working for many clients at any one time, the number of workstreams can lead to confusion.
+Multiple workstreams for the same customer often occurs, which can be a bit annoying.

 Slow Clearance of Funds – Although quicker than platforms like Fiverr, who can take an age to pay you, PPH does take upwards of a week all in all, which isn’t always ideal, but you can wait a whole lot longer in the real world.